gabrieldansereau/ms_downscaling_metawebs/README.md

 Next, the two-species steps were aimed at assigning a probability of observing an interaction between two species in a given site.
-For each species pair, we multiplied the product of the two species' occurrence probabilities (_P(co-occurrence_); Fig. 1) (obtained using the one of the sampling options above) by their interaction probability in the Canadian metaweb.
+For each species pair, we multiplied the product of the two species' occurrence probabilities (_P(co-occurrence_); Fig. 1) (obtained using one of the sampling options above) by their interaction probability in the Canadian metaweb.
 For cases where species in the Canadian metaweb were considered as the same species by the GBIF Backbone Taxonomy (the reconciliation step mentioned earlier), we used the highest interaction probabilities involving the duplicated species.